Practice of Medicine

 - Read your state’s board rules to properly follow treatment protocol and limit the scope of patient relationships.

 In my law practice, most of our physician clients are surprised to learn that their well-intentioned actions may have violated their state medical board rules.

 My father was an internist.
-When I was growing up in Pittsburgh in the 1970s, my father had a beat-up leather medical bag that he used for occasional house calls.
+When I was growing up in Pittsburgh in the 1970s, he had a beat-up leather medical bag that he used for occasional house calls.
 He visited the homes of his patients who needed care at night or over the weekend, but he also responded to worried calls from friends or neighbors.
-He may have just spoken to a friend on the phone and, after getting a good grasp of pertinent symptoms, called in a script to the local pharmacy without an examination.
+He may have just spoken to a friend on the phone and, after getting a good grasp of pertinent symptoms, called in a prescription to the local pharmacy without an examination.
 These qualities helped make my dad, and many physicians like him, kind, trusted and very busy doctors.
 These were also some of the reasons I dreamed of becoming a physician.

 Unfortunately, for reasons rooted in the mysterious complexities of organic chemistry and my passion for debate, I became a lawyer instead.
 Now, rather than treat patients, I help unwary and mostly well-meaning physicians navigate their way through daunting investigations by state medical licensing boards.
 In doing so, I have learned that practicing medicine today is very different from the world inhabited by my father.

 The opioid epidemic and corresponding development of prescription drug monitoring programs to track controlled substance prescriptions are defining examples of how the standards governing what constitutes the acceptable practice of medicine have tightened over the last few years.
 Today, physicians are acutely aware of the negative consequences of inappropriately prescribing opiates.
 While that knowledge may not always be a deterrent, knowledge is power.